eugenia-villegas/eugenia-villegas/README.md

 <h4>About Me</h4>
 I'm a Front End Web Developer from Mendoza, Argentina

-- :telescope: I’m currently studying React in @CoderHouse.
+- :telescope: I’m currently learning about programmin logic.

 - :alien: Spanish is my native language but I also speak English.

-- :seedling: I'm looking forward to learn more about design.
+- :seedling: I'm looking forward to learn more about ux/ui design.

 - :zap: In my free time, I enjoy board sports, board games and fantasy books.